-For months, I have been writing about how broadcasters can use a Content Marketing strategy to grow their audience and generate more sales leads.
-This new website enables us to practice the same strategy that we’ve been preaching.
-But in addition to the site, we need two types of content to execute a Content Marketing strategy:
+For years, I have been writing about how broadcasters can use a Content Marketing strategy to grow their audience and generate more sales leads.
+To do this, your website will need need two types of content:

 1. Free And Open Content (to Get People to Come to Your Website)

 The first type of content is “free and open.”
 In other words, anybody can consume it without having to pay or jump through any hoops, such as filling out a form.
 In most cases, this will be the content that resides in your blog, which may include text, video, or audio.

 The goal of this type of content is to attract people to your website.
 You will draw people using three tools: social media, search engines, and your station’s airwaves.
 Proactively share your website content on social media, especially Facebook and Twitter.
 Optimize your content so that it shows up in the results of search engines like Google.
 And use live breaks and production elements to promote this content on the air.